Glossary

 Agent

 The Arctic process that runs on each Linux host in your cluster.
-The agent manages encrypted tunnels, enforces routing policies, and synchronizes state with other peers.
+The agent accelerates the TCP traffic routed through it, manages the encrypted tunnels, and synchronizes state with the other peers.
 See Installation for how to install the agent.

 Bootstrap